eliasdevsilva-commits/desafio-ruby-on-rails/README.md

 - Agnostic from technology, implements **domain layer**, **application layer**, and declares interfaces that will be implemented in the infrastructure layer (`ByCodersChallenge.Cqrs.Dapper`)

 **ByCodersChallenge.Cqrs.Dapper:**
 - Implements **Commands and Queries** from CQS using Dapper.
 Contains base classes that provide a lot of **common behavior**, including the possibility to **avoid writing insert, update, and delete commands** for persisting entities data, based on entity state.
+Yes, i know that EntityFramework already controls the context and state of entities to persist, but i just want this behavior independent of persistence technology.
   **OBS:** If we want to implement on EntityFramework or ADO, for example, we would create a project `ByCodersChallenge.Cqrs.EntityFramework` or `ByCodersChallenge.Cqrs.ADO`, `ByCodersChallenge.Cqrs.NHibernate`.
 This separates the technologies and gives the choice to remove or add another easily.

 **ByCodersChallenge.Presentation.AspNetCoreApi:**